Winter School

 Here, we introduce the fundamental aspects of RAI by providing a holistic multidisciplinary view.
 The course structure is such as to introduce to the attendees to the impact intelligent and autonomous systems have on societies and individuals and ongoing state-of-the-art discussions related to ethical, legal, and social aspects of AI.
 This introduction will be followed by a critical discussion of where accountability and responsibility lie for ethical, legal, and social impacts of these systems, considering decision points throughout the development and deployment pipeline.
 With this knowledge in mind, students will be introduced to socio-technical approaches the governance, monitoring and control of intelligent systems as tools for incorporating constraints into intelligent system design.
 Finally, participants apply these skills on a simulated responsible design problem.

 The tutorial will be presented by Leila Methnani and Virginia Dignum from Umeå University.
+This tutorial is sponsored by EurAI.

-Tutorial 3: Large Language Models Under the Hood
+Tutorial 4: Large Language Models Under the Hood

 Recently, large generative language models (LLMs) have not only become the backbone of natural language processing (NLP), but also entered daily life of those not interested in deep learning.
 The names of the models like GPT-4, Gemini, Llama, etc, often make headlines.